-The main thing is to choose a telescope that suits your goal in terms of design and quality of workmanship.
-In our latitudes, this is of particular importance: the best time for observing the starry sky is winter nights, so reliable protection against fogging and general “frost resistance” are a must for a telescope.
+The main thing is to choose a telescope that suits your lens of design and quality of craft.
+It is of particular importance in our latitudes: the best time for observing the starry sky is winter nights, so reliable protection against fogging and general “frost resistance” are necessary for a telescope.

 - Best Refractor Telescopes